Defined Contribution (DC) costs and charges for UKRF members

 The Defined Contribution default investment funds

 The Trustee regularly reviews the design of the UKRF’s default investment funds and their investment objectives.
-A triennial review of the UKRF Lifestyle Fund range was concluded in 2023.
+A triennial review of the UKRF Lifestyle Fund range commenced in 2025.

 Charges and transaction costs